 Google Analytics would be able to tell you that you got clicks to your website from your LinkedIn profile from each of these sections: contact info, projects and publications.

-Note that you can’t use UTM parameters on all of your social profiles.
+However be aware that you can’t use UTM parameters on all of your social profiles.
 For example, on Twitter, you would end up with a really long link in the website field.

 On any social network that displays the full URL for your website, you can only use UTM parameters if you shorten your URL with Bit.ly or a similar service.
 This tactic might not be a good strategy for branding purposes though as people are sometimes wary of Bit.ly links.